philips-labs/timeout-tricker/README.md

 |-------------|-------------|
 | HOST | Upstream host to proxy |
 | TIMEOUT | Number of seconds to wait before tricking starts |

+# possible TODOs
+-	Add some heuristics based on original `path` of the request to anticipate the type of response coming back
+-	Buffer or store the response temporarily in case of binary BODY and generate a HTML redirect on-the-fly to this location

 # Contact / getting help